simisimis/mina-node-on-do/README.md

 ===

 ## About
-Provisioning mina block producer nodes declaratively on Digital Ocean using terraform and ansible.
+Provisioning mina block producer nodes on mainnet on Digital Ocean using terraform and ansible.

 ## Prerequisites
 To be able to provision nodes, you will need the following: